marcel-dempers/docker-development-youtube-series/kubernetes/gateway-api/traefik/README.md

 <b>In the introduction guide, you will:</b>
 * Create a local Kubernetes cluster
-* Install the Gateway API CRD
+* Install the Gateway API CRDs
 * Deploy example apps to our cluster
 * Have Domains for our traffic
 * Have TLS certificates